 Gargopedia

-In today’s post we continue examining one of the most amazing and intriguing gargoyle topics, the gesturality of the body and its expressive force.
+In today’s entry, we continue examining one of the most suggestive and expressive aspects of gargoyles: bodily gestural expression and its expressive force.

-In the first part we looked at two habitual gestures in gargoyles: pulling on the mouth ― and other parts of the body ― and placing the hand on the throat.
-In this chapter we’ll be discovering other bodily gestures, a clear expression of plasticity in art.
+In the first entry devoted to this topic, we analysed two common gestures in gargoyles: pulling at the mouth —and at other parts of the body— and placing the hand on the throat.
+On this occasion, we will continue exploring other bodily gestures as a clear manifestation of plasticity in art.

-There’s a diverse range of hand movements in gargoyles.
-In fact, you can see hands placed on any part of the body, not only on the mouth or the throat, but on the head, the chest, the face, the ears, the genitals, the knees, the lap, etc., as well as showing different actions: holding some sort of object or small creature, meditating, praying, working and so on.
+The movements of the hands are highly varied in gargoyles.
+Indeed, they may appear positioned on different parts of the body: not only on the mouth or the throat, but also on the head, the chest, the face, the ears, the genitals, the knees, or the lap, among others.
+Likewise, they perform a variety of actions, such as holding an object or a small creature, praying, or working.

 gargolas dh